 An experiment without a filter was first carried out on Nikon D800E.
 The manufacturers realized that no one was experiencing any special problems and the sensor without the filter went to the masses in the form of D7100.

 Another thing worth mentioning is the speed.

-Despite its impressive resolution, this camera works extremely fast: its burst rate is 6 frames per second, which already allows you toshoot sports related events.
+Despite its impressive resolution, this DSLR works very fast: its burst rate is 6 frames per second, which already allows you toshoot sports related events.

 What About Its Autofocusing System?

 The autofocus system has also been slightly modified.
 Now there are more focus points, which in theory should improve the focus accuracy on fast moving children.

 In reality, you can’t really tell the difference since there were no problems with autofocus in D7000.